Skip to content

 trackingNumber string The tracking number, which is sometimes used for auditing purposes.
 This tracking number might also match the tracking number for an event entry. trackingNumber:1234

 created date The date the action was created in any ISO format that uses YYYY-MM-DD.
-To include the time in your search query, escape the : characters using a \. created:2018-08-16T18\:29\:02Z
+If you want to include the time in your search query, escape the : characters using a \. created:2018-08-16T18\:29\:02Z

 sources list The sources involved in the account activity.
 Searching on one source in this list will return all account activity that has that source within the sources list.
 This field is case sensitive. sources:"Active Directory"